sebastianlarisch/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service-guides/building-a-front-end.md

 This tutorial describes how to build a front end from scratch using FeS.

-* How to connect the front end to the back end.
+* How to connect the front end to the backend.
 * How to add, structure content, and so on.
 * Each section links to the more detailed [FeS guides](/docs/cloud/dev/spryker-cloud-commerce-os/front-end-enablement-service/front-end-enablement-service-guides/front-end-enablement-service-guides.html).